skoermer/BayesMassBal/README.md

 mE_example <- mainEff(indep.samples, fn = "fn_example",rangex =  rangex,xj = 3, N = 25, res = 25)
 ```

-For example, a plot of the output can be made.
-To get lines that are
+A plot of the output can be made.
+To get lines that are better
-better connected, change increase `N` in the `mainEff` function.
+connected, change increase `N` in the `mainEff` function.

 ``` r
 m.sens<- mE_example$fn.out[2,]